-How A Woman Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley
+How A Female Engineer Built A Public Case Against A Sexual Harasser In Silicon Valley

 "I spent like 12 hours a day in the few days after the article," she says.
 "People were tweeting.
 I messaged some of them and gave them the info they were asking for."

 Wang's clearheaded engineering strategy had worked.
-In fact it had worked so well that it actually impressed some investors.
+In fact, it had worked so well that it actually impressed some investors.

 One of them was Mike Hirshland.
-He says he knew Wang a little and he was always impressed with her.
-So, when he saw the story, he sent her a note.
+He says he knew Wang a little, and he was always impressed with her.
+So when he saw the story, he sent her a note.
 "In a time that she probably felt like she was in the middle of a tempest," he says, "I just wanted to share with her that I was a big fan and hoped someday to back her."

 Other good things happened for Wang.
-Her current startup was purchased by Google and her boyfriend proposed to her.
-Her success sparked more women to come forward and some of them came to her for advice.
+Her current startup was purchased by Niantic, a Google spinoff, and her boyfriend proposed to her.
+Her success sparked more women to come forward, and some of them came to her for advice.

 One of them was Kater Gordon.
 "When I saw Niniane come forward this summer I reached out to her," she says.
 "I just thought, 'Man, you're so brave.' "